airyhq/airy/docs/docs/guides/contributing-connectors.md

 The `helm` directory contains the `values.yaml` file and all other templates/files needed to install the component onto a Kubernetes cluster using `helm`.

-The `information.yaml` contains the source-of-truth for the details of the component, including a description of its functionality, pricing, availability, and version.
+The `information.yaml` is the source-of-truth for every component.
+It includes a description of its functionality, pricing, availability, and version.
 This file is written by the component maintainer and rendered into the UI of the Control Center.

 :::note

-Since all components are maintained by Airy, the versioning of every component will be tied to the version of Airy.
+Since all components are maintained by Airy, the versioning of every component is tied to the version of Airy.
 However, once we support 3rd party components, we will revisit our versioning system.

 ::::